• Art magazine

 Theo van Doesburg Composition V

-The group was deprived of the realistic ways of representing the realistic way of presenting and the fascination with the inexplicable of Dadaism . the group also wanted to counter the anti -rational position of surrealism Although the Art Concret soon dissolved, its positions have not only existed in art, but also in adjacent subjects such as architecture or design.
+The group explicitly positioned itself against the realistic modes of representation and the fascination with the inexplicable characteristic of Dadaism .
+They also sought to counter the anti-rational stance of Surrealism .
+Although Art Concret soon dissolved, its ideas have endured to this day, not only in art but also in related fields such as architecture and design.

-Can offices and traffic signs be concrete art?
+Can offices and traffic signs be considered concrete art?

-Dr. Simone Schimpf is the director of the Museum of Comfortable Art in Ingolstadt and Chair of the Foundation for concrete art and design.
+Dr. Simone Schimpf is the director of the Museum of Concrete Art in Ingolstadt and chairwoman of the Foundation for Concrete Art and Design.

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.